distributed-equity/press-spec-driven-development/notes/2026-02-19-lessons-learned.md

 bugs that would cost you a whole re-execution to fix."

 "The spec defines the structure.
 The human confirms the aesthetics."

+"Not everything is a spec.
+If the human is the entire loop, a spec adds ceremony, not value.
+Don't cargo-cult the methodology."

 "The repo is the proof.
 The book is the case study.
 The README is the demo.
 The commit hash is the receipt."